My husband and I both love camping, so it’s not surprising that our kids do too. We go camping as often as our schedules allow.

 Utah is covered in public land.
 We have visited many of the breathtaking sites there, and always found great private, free places to camp, often in the national forest areas or BLM land.

-Last summer we camped at couple of different spots only a few hours from home.
+We’ve camped at couple of different spots only a few hours from home.
 One of the spots, was in a more popular dispersed camping area so it had vault toilets within walking distance, though camping was still free and we still had a private, beautiful camping experience.

 While primitive camping is not for everyone, it works perfectly for us.
 We love the outdoors and the adventure of wilderness away from the heavily trafficked paid areas (and the price).
 If you like roughing it, then dispersed camping is a great way to cut down on the costs of road trips, vacations, and time in the great outdoors.